eugen0329/vim-esearch/README.md

 dictionary using the same keys as in the global config to customize the behavior per request.
 Examples:

+Use a popup-like floating window to render search results.
 ```vim
 " Search in modified files only using backticks in paths string
 " Remember is set to 0 to prevent saving configs history for later searches.